desk-kris/sayang/README.md

 ```
 (replace `YOUR_PASSWORD` with your actual password and `YOUR_SECRET_KEY` with a key of your choosing.)

-Alternatively, you can rename the provided `.env.example` file to `.env`.

 Type `mysql -u root -p` to access the MySQL CLI using your password.

 In the MySQL CLI, type `create database sayang;` to create a database in MySQL.